 1. Reliable, green, power supply

 Aabenraa Municipality is home to one of the biggest ‘power crossroads’ in Northern Europe.
-In Kassø, where Apple and Google’s data centre sites are located, much of Scandinavia’s sustainable power in the form of north-/southbound high-voltage lines (400 KV) is crossing east-/westbound high-voltage power lines (150 KV).
+In Kassø, where global Data Centre companies such as Google’s data centre sites are located, much of Scandinavia’s sustainable power in the form of north-/southbound high-voltage lines (400 KV) is crossing east-/westbound high-voltage power lines (150 KV).
 In addition, there are obvious connection options (60 KV) at many locations in Aabenraa Municipality, e.g. in Padborg.

 2. World-class data connections